Constraints on the varying electron mass and early dark energy in light of ACT DR6 and DESI DR2 and the implications for inflation: Introduction

 Primarily motivated by the Hubble tension, in this paper, we will consider an extended model of cosmology.
-The varying electron mass model is regarded as one of the most promising approaches to alleviating the Hubble tension~\cite{Schoneberg:2021qvd}.
+The varying electron mass model is regarded as one of the most promising approaches to alleviate the Hubble tension~\cite{Schoneberg:2021qvd}.
 A larger electron mass during recombination leads to earlier recombination, resulting in a shorter sound horizon and thus inferred a larger $H_0$.
-This model has been extensively studied from multiple perspectives~\cite{Hoshiya:2022ady, Seto:2022xgx, Seto:2024cgo, Toda:2024ncp, Toda:2024uff, Toda:2025dzd, Sekiguchi:2020teg, Sekiguchi:2020igz, Hart:2017ndk, Hart:2019dxi, Chluba:2023xqj, Smith:2018rnu, Lynch:2024hzh, Schoneberg:2024ynd, Khalife:2023qbu, Zhang:2022ujw, Greene:2023cro, Greene:2024qis}.
+This model has been extensively studied from multiple perspectives~\cite{Hoshiya:2022ady, Seto:2022xgx, Seto:2024cgo, Toda:2024ncp, Toda:2024uff, Toda:2025dzd, Sekiguchi:2020teg, Sekiguchi:2020igz, Hart:2017ndk, Hart:2019dxi, Chluba:2023xqj, Smith:2018rnu, Lynch:2024hzh, Schoneberg:2024ynd, Khalife:2023qbu, Zhang:2022ujw, Greene:2023cro, Greene:2024qis} and motivated by the theory that has the couplings of the matter fields to additional scalar fields~\cite{Carroll:1998zi,Brax:2002nt,Chiba:2006xx, Baryakhtar:2024rky}.
 Another interesting model where shorter sound horizon can be realized is Early dark energy (EDE)~\cite{Poulin:2018dzj, Poulin:2018cxd, Braglia:2020bym, Agrawal:2019lmo, Ye:2020btb, Smith:2019ihp, Lin:2019qug, Niedermann:2019olb, Niedermann:2020dwg, Seto:2021xua}, in which the dark energy density temporarily becomes non-negligible only at recombination epoch, also reduces the sound horizon.
 As a result, a larger $H_0$ is inferred.
 In our previous studies~\cite{Seto:2024cgo,Toda:2025dzd}, we have shown that an increased electron mass or the presence of EDE seems to be consistent with the DESI BAO measurement, and in particular the analysis including DR2 data indicates that a larger electron mass is favored at more than the $2\sigma$ level~\cite{Toda:2025dzd}.
 ACT Collaboration also have examined EDE models and the varying electron mass model combined with DESI DR1 data and found the energy fraction of EDE is constrained as $f_\mathrm{EDE} < 0.012$ and no variation of electron mass is consistent within uncertainty~\cite{ACT:2025fju}.